linebender/parley/README.md

 Some files used for tests are under different licenses:

+- The font file `Arimo-VariableFont_wght.ttf` in `/parley/tests/assets/arimo_fonts/` is licensed solely as documented in that folder (and is licensed under the Apache License, Version 2.0).
 - The font file `Roboto-Regular.ttf` in `/parley/tests/assets/roboto_fonts/` is licensed solely as documented in that folder (and is licensed under the Apache License, Version 2.0).
 - The font file `NotoKufiArabic-Regular.otf` in `/parley/tests/assets/noto_fonts/` is licensed solely as documented in that folder (and is licensed under the SIL Open Font License, Version 1.1).